ss1611/CS220-AU-portfolio-1/README.md

 **31/10/21**: Embedded V+R maps into my essay draft.
 I also spent time working on the customisation of my index.md file.

 **03/11/21**: Finished organising the bibliography for my digital identity reflection essay.

+**09/11/21**: Learned how to embed images to a GitHub repository; started subsequently developing my index.md file further.
 <br>

 ## To do list